 Fact: The Greater Cleveland Food Bank Help Center can help you complete an application over the phone.
 The process is quick and confidential.
 The Food Bank also has outreach workers that can come to community events to help you apply.

 Fact: SNAP benefits are for anyone who applies and qualifies, including single individuals, seniors, and veterans.

 Myth: Other people will know I use SNAP benefits.

 Fact: You use benefits by running an Ohio Direction card through the credit card machine at the grocery store.
 It is used just like any other debit card and is discreet.

 Myth: SNAP is not worth applying for since you only get $15.

 Fact: The amount of SNAP benefits depends on household size, income, and certain expenses.
-The minimum amount a single person can receive is $15 per month while the maximum is more than $175.
+The average SNAP benefit per family per month in Ohio is $255.

 Check your eligibility online or give us a call!

 Use the Benefit Bank QuickCheck tool to check your eligibility or call our Help Center at 216-738-2067.